Luis Arraez Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 16th in MLB with a collective nine strikeouts per nine innings.
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.32).

-- The Braves' 3.47 team ERA ranks sixth among all MLB pitching staffs.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (15 total, 0.7 per game).

-- Braves pitchers combine to give up 15 home runs (0.7 per game), the second-fewest in the league.
+- Morton gets the start for the Braves, his fifth of the season.
+He is 2-2 with a 3.22 ERA and 17 strikeouts through 22 1/3 innings pitched.

-- Strider gets the start for the Braves, his fifth of the season.
-He is 2-0 with a 2.45 ERA and 36 strikeouts in 22 2/3 innings pitched.
+- In his most recent appearance on Wednesday against the San Diego Padres, the righty threw six innings, giving up one earned run while surrendering five hits.

-- In his last time out on Wednesday, the righty tossed six scoreless innings against the San Diego Padres while surrendering one hit.
+- The 39-year-old has a 3.22 ERA and 6.9 strikeouts per nine innings in four games this season, while allowing a batting average of .289 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.